mgrone/stream1090/README.md

 for an augmented reality application.
 For this, very precise real-time positions are required, produced by a single local receiver setup.

 ## Experimental Notes
-Currently there is a command line option (-a) that can switch stream1090 into "6Msps-Airspy-I-do-not-know-if-that-works" mode.
+Currently there are several command line options (-a, -b, -c, -d) that can switch stream1090 into higher sample rate mode.
-It will try to read int16 IQ samples at a speed of 6Msps which can be produced by airspy_rx.
+It will try to read int16 IQ samples at a speed of 6Msps (10Msps) which can be produced by airspy_rx.
+Please use "-h" for an overview what they do.

-**Important** I do not own an airspy nor am i able to test it on some sample data.
-So any help is appreciated.
-It is a matter of getting the input format right.
-Adjusting sampling speed and adapting other backend things are then easy for me.
-Please let me know if piping signed 16bit IQ data at 6Msps into ```stream1090 -a``` does something.
+**Important Update** I would like to thank several people that provided sample data, tried it in their setup and also did some tests with airspy. rhodan76, wiedehopf, caius, abcd567.
+Thank you very much!